 To make a plant-based, vegan-friendly hollandaise sauce often includes mixing raw cashews, soaked (in water for at least an hour) and drained, with nutritional yeast, dijon mustard, water, and seasonings such as garlic powder and cayenne pepper.
 The ingredients for the vegan hollandaise sauce are blended in a high-speed blender or food processor, then heated gently on the stove to get it loosened up a bit and ready to serve.

-But, if you're allergic to cashews, or you simply don't have a stock of them on hand in your pantry, you can make a vegan hollandaise sauce that's nut free (OK, cashews aren't technically nuts—they're drupes that grow out of the end of the base end of the cashew apple).
+But, if you're allergic to cashews, or you simply don't have a stock of them on hand in your pantry, you can make a vegan hollandaise sauce that's made without nuts (OK, cashews aren't technically nuts—they're drupes that grow out of the end of the base end of the cashew apple).
 Our super easy vegan hollandaise sauce contains only two ingredients and arguably packs more flavor than the cashew cheese option.

 2 Ingredient Easy Vegan Hollandaise Sauce